Troublesome Policies May Be Lurking In Your Handbook

-An outdated employee handbook can spell trouble!
-Here are a couple of the most common policy problems we see in HR Policy Manuals:
+An outdated employee handbook can spell trouble.
+Here are a couple of the most common policy problems we see in HR Policy Manuals:At-Will Employment

-Does your employee handbook explicitly say you can’t use language about your employer that present it in an unflattering light?
-Sorry, that’s a first amendment issue and can’t go into the handbook.
+Does your employee handbook explicitly say you can’t use language about your employer that presents it in an unflattering light?
+Sorry, that’s a first amendment issue and can’t go in the handbook.Discussion of Compensation

 Ditto the above.
 You can’t keep employees from sharing this information.Social Media Policies

 Policies that are too broad and have specific prohibitions about sharing unflattering opinions of company employees are probably too broad.
 They shouldn’t be included in your handbook.Arbitration

+You shouldn’t force employees to waive their rights to join a class-action lawsuit.
 Take a hard look at the language in your policies.
 It can keep you out of hot water.